-The C11202 series is a single-photon counting module capable of detecting low light levels.
-The C11202 series is made up of a thermoelectrically cooled single-pixel photon counter (SPPC), an amplifier, a comparator, a high-voltage power supply circuit, and a temperature controller.
+The C11202 series is a photon counting module capable of detecting low light levels.
+The C11202 series is made up of a thermoelectric cooled single photon avalanche diode (SPAD), an amplifier, a comparator, a high-voltage power supply circuit, and a temperature controller.
 The photosensitive area is available in two sizes of φ50 μm and φ100 μm, and such small photosensitive areas offer a low dark count.
 Modules operate just by connecting them to an external power supply (±5 V).

 |Effective photosensitive area||φ50 μm|